 Next, etch the old formula with a stiff-bristled brush.
 Concentrate on the physical grooves on corners and hard-to-paint edges to enhance paint adhesion.

-Move the roller up down the surface with even and steady strokes.
-Also, reapply it with paint often to keep it from drying out as you work.
+Move the roller up and down the surface with even and steady strokes.
+Also, reapply it with paint often to keep it from drying as you work.